lopmanlab/VIMC_public/README.md

 https://doi.org/10.1016/j.vaccine.2022.09.072

 Due to data sharing restrictions, vaccine coverage inputs and data used to estimate the mean age of first severe infection are not included in this repository.
+The code for the regression model used to estimate the mean age of infection is shown in this repository.